Heather1Lee/p-and-e-final-project-spring-2018/README.md

 <p>- Week 1: Thought about final project.</p>
 <p>- Week 2: Finished final project proposal and ordered electronic parts which are Adafruit color sensor and magnetic doorlock. </p>
-<p>- Week 3: Electronic parts delivery delayed, and started making a diagram. </p>
+<p>- Week 3: Electronic parts delivery was delayed, and started making a diagram. </p>
 <p>- Week 4: Changed the plan to use TCS230 color sensor and 24v solenoid and ordered the sensor again. </p>
 <p>- Week 5: Presented!</p>